fundacja-kohezja/tranzycja.pl/source/_support/donation.md

 ---
 kolejnosc: 1
 ---
-# Financial support
+# Donate

-You can support us in the following ways:
+You can support us financially in the following ways:

 ## Zrzutka.pl crowdfund